-Some genes have instructions that control when our cells grow, divide into new cells, and die.
+Some genes control when our cells grow, divide into new cells, and die at the right time.
 Certain genes that help cells grow, divide, or stay alive are called oncogenes.
 Others that slow down cell division or cause cells to die at the right time are called tumor suppressor genes.
 Cancers can be caused by DNA changes that turn on oncogenes or turn off tumor suppressor genes.

 The most important gene in retinoblastoma is the RB1 tumor suppressor gene.
 This gene makes a protein (pRb) that helps stop cells from growing too quickly.
 Each cell normally has 2 RB1 genes.
 As long as a retinal cell has at least one RB1 gene that works as it should, it will not form a retinoblastoma.
 But when both of the RB1 genes are mutated or missing, a cell can grow unchecked.
 This can lead to further gene changes, which in turn may cause cells to become cancerous.

 Hereditary or bilateral retinoblastoma

 About 1 out of 3 children with retinoblastoma have a germline mutation in one RB1 gene; that is, all the cells in the body have a defective RB1 gene.
 In most of these children (75%), this mutation developed after conception while in the womb.
 The other 25% of children have inherited it from one of their parents.